Design & Building History

 During the Summer months, Mark also finished the first 3 Stainless Steel Saraz: 21″ C# Minor, 20″ D Minor, and a 19″ G Minor in preparations for the launch on our Saraz “Meditation Series” Instruments.

-Over the past few years, the crew has been one of the pioneers of handpan development while exploring a wide diversity of note shapes, border designs, dimple shapes, dimple to note ratios, port and interstitial designs, note alignments, bottom notes, helmholtz tuning and fine shaping methods.
+Over the years, the crew has helped pioneer handpan development while exploring a wide diversity of note shapes, border designs, dimple shapes, dimple to note ratios, port and interstitial designs, note alignments, bottom notes, helmholtz tuning and fine shaping methods.
 We are always exploring further developments as this young art form continues to grow.

 Since the beginning, one inspiration to build the Saraz was to push the musical limits of the handpan’s development.
 With only one scale per instrument on high quality handpans, Mark’s first impression was that the instrument appeared simple and limited.
 Although he has developed a deep appreciation for the nuances of each instrument, he has never lost the desire to build high quality chromatic handpan sets for the professional musician that can be utilized in any genre of music.
 From 2012 – 2017, five chromatic sets of Saraz have been built.
 They have ranged within B2 to D#5 and from three to six Saraz Handpans with the most recent set covering the entire range.